brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/child-molestation.md

 layout: PageLayout
 metaTitle: Phoenix Child Molestation Attorney
 metaDescription: >-
-  If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography attorneys.
+  If you are under investigation for or have been charged with child molestation in Arizona, contact a Phoenix child molestation attorney at Blumberg & Associates.
 addTitleSuffix: true
 socialImage: null
 metaTags: []